spring-projects-experimental/spring-boot-thin-launcher/README.md

 | `debug` | false | Flag to switch on some slightly verbose logging during the dependency resolution. |
 | `trace` | false | Super verbose logging of all activity during the dependency resolution and launch process. |

-Any other `thin.*` properties are used by the launcher to override or supplement the ones from `thin.properties`, so you can add additional individual dependencies on the command line using `thin.dependencies.*`.
+Any other `thin.properties.*` properties are used by the launcher to override or supplement the ones from `thin.properties`, so you can add additional individual dependencies on the command line using `thin.properties.dependencies.*` (for instance).

 ## Building